yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 ##Who is this article for?

-- People involved in creating websites, including, developers, designers, ux specialists, social marketers, business owners, coding students, and more
+- People involved in creating websites, including, developers, designers, UX specialists, marketers, business owners, coding students, and more

 - Anyone who uses the internet and is curious about how tracking affects their browsing experience